rajeshrinet/pystokes/pystokes/README.md

 * utils.pyx - has miscellaneous functionalities

 Corresponding to each .pyx file, there is a .pxd file.
 A .pxd file contains declaration of cdef classes, methods, etc. It is essential when calling PyStokes from another Cython file.
 Read more: https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html

+This folder contains the core files of the PyForces library.

+The file forceFields.pyx has implementation of various body forces and torques acting in colloidal systems.

+Corresponding to each .pyx file, there is a .pxd file, which contains declaration of classes, methods, etc. It is essential when calling PyForces from another Cython file.

+This folder contains the core files of the PyLaplace library.

+Each file computed the phoretic motion and phoretic field given the colloidal configuration.
+The filenames, as described below, correspond to the boundary conditions in the flow.
+The boundary conditions are implemented using an appropriate Green's function of the Laplace equation.
+See details at: https://arxiv.org/abs/1910.00909

+The main files are:
+* unbounded.pyx - the phoretic flux vanishes at infinity.
+* wallBounded.pyx - the phoretic flux vanishes at a plane wall, which is located at z=0, such that region of interest is the upper half space, z>0.
+* utils.pyx has miscellaneous functionalities

+Corresponding to each .pyx file, there is a .pxd file, which contains declaration of classes, methods, etc. It is essential when calling PyLaplace from another Cython file.